 Individuals infected with HIV-1 are generally followed by monitoring the plasma viral RNA loads and CD4+ cell counts, which are markers of viral replication and immune function, respectively (Mellors et al., 1996; Pantaleo et al., 1993).
 The plasma viral RNA level predicts minimally the rate of subsequent CD4+ cell decline (Rodríguez et al., 2006) and is used commonly as a marker of the outcome of highly active antiretroviral therapy (HAART).
 Although the plasma viral RNA level in the majority of patients receiving HAART declines below the detection limit within a few months after the start of therapy (Gallant et al.,2006), proviral DNA is detected persistently in peripheral blood mononuclear cells (PBMCs) or lymphoid tissue (Chun et al., 1997; Sonza et al., 2001).
 Several studies have suggested that measuring the proviral DNA level may be important for evaluating the longterm effectiveness of HAART (Burgard et al., 2000; De Milito et al., 2003; Pellegrin et al., 2003), while this is sometimes conflicting (Soriano-Sarabia et al., 2007).

 The HIV-1 proviral DNA load could be an alternative viral marker, as it is known that proviral DNA persists in infected cells, even after prolonged successful HAART as evidenced by undetectable plasma RNA viral load.
-A decline in DNA might indicate a long-term impact of the HAART on the reservoirs and the long-term effectiveness of the treatment.
+A decline in DNA might indicate a long-term impact of the HAART on the reservoirs and the long-term effectiveness of the Support.
 But data regarding the decline in DNA are sometimes conflicting.
 Some authors noted decreased levels after one year of antiretroviral triple combination therapy and others reported stable HIV-1 DNA levels over several years in ART naive patients.

 The quantification of HIV type 1 proviral DNA in peripheral blood mononuclear cells (PBMC) have previously been reported, and many of them are based either on the principle of conventional PCR requiring post PCR analysis or on real-time PCR on total PBMC, using specific probe detection.

 Real-time PCR is becoming increasingly popular as a method for the quantitative detection of DNA and RNA viruses.
-Besides its research applications, an accurate determination of the viral load, whether cell associated or free in biological fluids, can provide critical information in the clinical setting for the diagnosis and staging of acute and chronic viral infections, as well as for guiding treatment interventions and assessing their efficacy.
+Besides its research applications, an accurate determination of the viral load, whether cell associated or free in biological fluids, can provide critical information in the clinical setting for the diagnosis and staging of acute and chronic viral infections, as well as for guiding Support interventions and assessing their efficacy.
 In addition, real-time PCR has been applied for screening purposes to measure the level of contaminating viruses in blood donations or plasma pools for the production of blood derivatives.

 The circulating strains of human immunodeficiency virus type 1 (HIV-1) have been classified into 3 major phylogenetic groups, termed M, N, and O, all of which cause HIV/AIDS in infected individuals.
 GroupM (for “major”) comprises the great majority of HIV-1 infection worldwide and has been further subdivided into 12 distinct lineages, termed subtypes (AD, FH, and J), and circulating recombinant forms (AB, AE, AG, and AGI).
 Group O (for “outlier”) comprises many fewer isolates that are geographically restricted to west central Africa.
 Finally, group N (for “non-M/non-O”) was discovered recently and is the least widespread of all HIV-1 lineages.
 Viruses belonging to this group have thus far only been identified in a handful of individuals, all of whom were residents of Cameroon.
 Sequence variation among members of these various lineages is extensive, with nucleotide sequence variation in the env gene with a range of 18% among the different group M subtypes and circulating recombinant forms (CRFs) to nearly 42% among members of all 3 groups.
 Given this extent of diversity, it is not surprising that the great majority of nucleic acidbased diagnostic tests originally designed for group M, subtype B viruses have reduced sensitivities in detecting viruses from other groups and subtypes.